antonioIannotta/LSS-documentation/docs/design.md

 </figure>
 <br/>

-In this layer we have decided to use the MVVM design pattern.
+Here, we decide to use the MVVM design pattern.
 MVVM separates the concerns of the UI presentation and the business logic:
-* the view is responsible for displaying the UI
+* the view is responsible for displaying the UI;
 * the model encapsulate the app's data;
 * the view-model acts as the intermediary between the view and the model.
 This separation makes the code easier to maintain and test.
-It furthermore improves testability by allowing us to test the business logic without having to test the UI components.
-That means there is no need for simulator, emulator or real devices to test the business logic.
+Furthermore, it improves testability by allowing us to test the business logic without having to test the UI components.
+That means there is no need for simulators, emulators or real devices to test the business logic.

 <figure align="center">
   <img src="https://github.com/antonioiannotta/LSS-documentation/blob/main/design/presentation_router.png?raw=true"/>